-Miami Beach continues to make the lists of top worldwide destinations.
-Visitors are drawn to our city's blue skies, white sands and all that there is to do year-round.
-While some visitors come to enjoy a vacation, others come to partake of the many events that occur in the city.
+Miami Beach continues to make the list of top worldwide destinations.
+Visitors are drawn to our city's blue skies, white sands, and all that there is to do year-round.
+While some visitors come to enjoy a vacation, others come to partake in the many events that occur in the city.

 When major events such as the Miami International Boat Show, Super Bowl, the South Beach Wine and Food Festival, and Art Basel Miami Beach come to town, the City works with the event organizers to address the impacts those events can have on our City - from traffic to trash.
 Those events are responsible for paying for enhanced staffing and services needed to ensure that the city is safeguarded and clean.